umer2k200/TripTide/README.md

+Things that you need to install are:

+npm install
+npm i react-icons
-# Getting Started with Create React App
+npm i aos --save# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).